 Permitted: ‘radha’ if your initiated or legal name is Radharani

 Not permitted: ‘krishna’ if your initiated name does not contain the word Krishna.

 Not permitted: ‘dasanudas’ or ‘radhe’ if this is not your name – unrelated nicknames are not permitted.

 Not permitted: ‘bd’ if your initiated name does not begin with the letter ‘b’.

 Not permitted: Any email alias containing a guru’s initials (e.g. ‘krishna.acbsp’) if you are not a disciple of that guru.

-- Email aliases may contain ‘das’ or ‘dasa’ if you are mail, and ‘dasi’, ‘devi.dasi’, ‘dd’ or ‘d.d’ if you are female.
+- Email aliases may contain ‘das’ or ‘dasa’ if you are male, and ‘dasi’, ‘devi.dasi’, ‘dd’ or ‘d.d’ if you are female.
 Email aliases cannot end in ‘das’, unless DAS are the initials of your guru.
 Email aliases which are abbreviations may not end in the letter ‘s’ unless you are a sannyasi.